stefanosAgelastos/IaCexample/README.md

 `Error: Error launching source instance: InvalidAMIID.NotFound: `

-I see that I have the **wrong ami** for the ec2, and there's a **naming conflict** with the bucket.
+I see that I have a **wrong ami** for the ec2, and there's a **naming conflict** with the bucket.
-Also I notice that in the state I have resources entries for:
+Also I notice that in the state I have resource entries for:
 - elastic ip
 - example ec2 that depends on the bucket.
 - both resources have an empty array for instances.